What does Malaysia’s shock #GE14 win mean for you?

 And in its place, PH will reinstate the Sales and Services Tax (SST), a non-mandatory single stage of consumption tax.

-For Malaysians and travelers and expats in Malaysia, this could potentially mean a lower cost in goods and services, and a lower cost of living.
+For Malaysians, travelers and expats in Malaysia, this could potentially mean a lower cost in goods and services, and a lower cost of living.

 Meanwhile, Malaysian Prime Minister Tun Dr Mahathir Mohamad is expected to announce the country’s new Cabinet in the coming days.